A rice and okra side dish with bacon and vegetables, made easy with the Instant Pot!

 Fresh okra has such a short shelf life and is pretty easy to grow, though you need a relatively good-sized plot to get any substantial amount of it, frozen is the route I almost always take with most of my okra recipes.

-This pilaf is a simple side dish that goes well with all of those grilled foods we're consuming right now, and I've simplified it even further by making it Instant Pot friendly
+This pilaf is a simple side dish that goes well with all of those grilled foods we're consuming right now, and I've simplified it even further by making it Instant Pot friendly!

 Here's how to make this Instant Pot Okra Pilaf aka Limpin' Susan Recipe!

 First things first.
-While I refer to this recipe as written for the "Instant Pot," that actually applies to any electronic pressure cooker.
+While I refer to this recipe as written for the "Instant Pot," that actually applies to any electronic multi-cooker, pressure cooker.
 Here, you'll note in my pictures that I'm actually using my Cook's Essentials branded pot, that I've had well before the Instant Pot even arrived on the scene.

 Let's start off with some bacon, because everything's better with bacon, right?!
 Set pot to sauté and add bacon, cooking until fat has rendered slightly.
 You don't want it too crispy.

-Add rice to the bacon.
+Add olive oil and rice to the bacon.

 Cook, stirring regularly for about 2 minutes.